kittykatt210/automated-readme/README.md

 	- `npm i inquirer@8.2.4` This will install the inquirer package/dependencies, specifically version 8.2.4.
 	- `npm i fs` This will install the fs package used to read and write to files.

-After those steps are completed you are ready to begin using the automated README.md generator.
+After those steps are completed you are ready to begin using the automated README.md generator by running `node index.js`.

   ## Usage